17.251, Introduction to Congressional Politics

 The Center for Responsive Politics Open Secrets has a lot of information about individual MCs, particularly information about campaign finance.

 The Almanac of American Politics is a tremendous resource that gives detailed information about congressional districts, members of Congress, and local politics.
-This is perhaps my favorite reference book.
+This used to be my favorite reference book, until it started coming out later and later, and the profiles of the districts and members began shrinking in size and depth.
+Still, there's no competitor.
+Also, the online version appears to be more up-to-date than the print version.

 My own congressional data, including recent updates to my standing committee data.